 How long will it take to recover?

 The NHLBI states it could take three months or longer to fully recover from the procedure.
-After you have open heart surgery at Firelands and you go home, you can take comfort in the fact that you’re not far from your medical team as you recover.
+After you have surgery at the Heart Center at Firelands and you go home, you can take comfort in the fact that you’re not far from your medical team as you recover.

 Keep Your Heart Close to Home

-When you choose Firelands for open heart surgery in Norwalk, Sandusky or surrounding areas, you don't have to travel far to receive the highest quality care.
-Learn more about what to expect before, during and after open heart surgery at Firelands.
+When you choose the Heart Center at Firelands for heart surgery in Norwalk, Sandusky or surrounding areas, you don't have to travel far to receive the highest quality care.
+Learn more about what to expect before, during and after this surgical procedure at Firelands.

-When you're ready, contact us for more information about open heart surgery in Norwalk, Sandusky, Huron and nearby locations.
+When you're ready, contact our Heart Center for more information about open heart surgery in Norwalk, Sandusky, Huron and nearby locations.